An HR Glossary for HR Terms

-- They are often hired through agencies for a temporary position.
+- They are often hired through agencies for temporary positions.
 However, some temporary employees may be hired on probation with the possibility of a permanent position after their temp position is over.

-- Usually refers to employees in an academic setting such as a tenured professor or teacher.
+- This term usually refers to employees in an academic setting, such as a tenured professor or teacher.

-- Tenured employees are contracted individuals that cannot be terminated without just cause.
+- Tenured employees are contracted individuals who can’t be terminated without just cause.

 - Tenure was implemented to create a sense of job security for academics and ensure they could present controversial subject matter or findings or pursue controversial research without fear of termination.

-- At-will employees include most of the employees in the United States.
+- At-will employees include most full-time and part-time employees in the United States.

-- At-will employees can be dismissed at any time for any legal reason without warning, except in the state of Montana.
+- They can be dismissed at any time for any legal reason without warning, except in Montana.

-- At-will employees have their own rights as well, including the right to quit a job or go on strike without prior notice to their employer.
+- At-will employees also have rights, including the right to quit a job or go on strike without prior notice to their employer.

-- Employed by a PEO (professional employer organization).
+- Leased employees are employed by a PEO (professional employer organization).

-- Leased employees perform work for the companies who lease them.
+- They perform work for the companies who lease them.